Skip to Content

 So if you don’t want your credits to go to waste, use ’em up before you leave.

-One of my family’s favorite things to do is to hit up Goofy’s Candy Company in Disney Springs on the day we leave to load up on snacks, such as Mickey krispy treats, in order to use up any snack credits left on our plan.
+One of my family’s favorite things to do is to hit up Goofy’s Candy Company in Disney Springs and use up any extra snack credits on rice krispy treats to enjoy at home when we’re suffering the post-vacay blues.

 Is the Disney Dining Plan Worth it?